 I have a vague idea of what sort of dress I’d like.
 I’ve heard this is best way to decide what sort of dress you definitely don’t want – pick a dress, try it on, hat it.
 Dress shopping is notoriously hard (and pricey) so a head start is necessary.
 Think about several possibilities and keep an open mind.
 Learn to trust the shop assistants, they’ll be good at spotting what styles might suit you best.

 The internet leads me to believe I can create some beautiful hand-made invitations with great ease.
 I don’t trust the internet.
 I want something amazing, but I don’t want the invitations to cost so much I can’t actually afford to invite anyone once I’ve bought them.
-I plan on shopping around (and perhaps tentatively attempting to make my own).
+I think that wedding invitations should reflect the tone of the day, so maybe plan your theme first.

 As if I didn’t have enough to think about, people expect a wedding to have a theme these days.
 It needs to be classy and cool but look timeless in the photographs.
 I suggested a Twin Peaks theme to Accidental Hipster Dad, he didn’t think it was classy or cool.
 I guess we’re still deciding on the theme.